Construction Executive Institute

 Fees, Cancellation and Policies

-The tuition includes all seminar instruction and materials, a certificate of completion for continuing education credits, lodging and all meals except for one dinner.
+The tuition includes all seminar instruction and materials, a certificate of completion and all meals except one dinner.
+Lodging is not included.

 The registration fee for Construction Executive Institute is: